 Each theme includes a collection of fun, hands-on activities that are age-relevant and applicable to the students' present and future needs.
 For example, a key component of green building design is sustainable transportation.
 The Land Use theme includes activities like “Musical Cars” to demonstrate what solutions can be found to reduce single person car use when fewer parking spaces are available.
 Each theme also includes extensions for project-based assignments and lists all applicable Prescribed Learning Outcomes in each grade and subject area that will be addressed by these activities.

-Green B10cks is correlated to BC Ministry of Education's grade 10-12 curriculum standards in the new Grade 10 Science, Graduation Transitions; Planning 10; English Language Arts; Social Studies; Civic Studies; Science and Technology 11 (2008); and several others.
+Green B10cks is correlated to BC Ministry of Education's curriculum standards in the current Grade 10 Science, Career Education 10; Science 9; English Language Arts; Social Studies; Civic Studies; and several others.